 Out of the fertilizers available, I recommend Quality Fertilizer, as it will increase the chances of growing a high quality crop.
 If you plan on turning your crops into artisan goods, you may want to use Speed-Gro instead, so that you have more crops to grow.

 The Water Retaining Fertilizer is not the best to use, unless you have no other fertilizers to use.
 The only thing this does is provide you with the chance to not have to water a plant.
-Keyword is chance, here, because there’s no guarantee that it will work.
+There’s no guarantee that it will work.
 I used this once when I had no sprinklers, and lots of crops.
 It helped me with watering, but that energy is best used for other things.

 Don’t bite off more than you can chew!